Bryan-Elam/bryansportfolio/readme.md

 2. Create your own original CSS animation.
 For example, create a loading spinner or menu animation. _Hamburger spins into an X_

+3. Use Flexbox or CSS Grid to organize content areas based on mobile or desktop views.
+Simply applying a basic flex property so that text wraps as you change screen sizes does not count.
+You must actually rearrange content or perform some more advanced feature.
+For example, swapping from a single column layout to a two-column layout on desktop.
+_ul nav_list flexbox container changes from column in mobile to row in larger screens_

 ## JavaScript Features:
 1. Show/hide one or more content areas or elements on your site through clicking a button or some other user interaction - must be done with some JavaScript code. | _Hamburger Button opens menu, clicking either the Hamburger X or a link slides the menu away._